 This section is intended for the engineers and technicians who specify asphalt paving material criteria for urban projects, generally ranging from low to medium volume, up to 10M ESALs.
-Vehicle volumes exceeding 10M ESAL20, or projects outside of these design standards, may require more detailed design and/or expert consultation.
+Vehicle volumes exceeding 10M ESAL ${20}$ , or projects outside of these design standards, may require more detailed design and/or expert consultation.
 The section provides a step-by-step process for determining the appropriate mixture criteria and gives the designer additional background information on specific mixture criteria.
 The section is intended to assist in selecting the mixture criteria that best satisfy the project demands and limitations.
 Statewide use of this section will improve the standard application of current accepted gyratory mix design technology.
-In accordance with AASHTO and Iowa DOT Materials I.M.
-510, mixture selection involves the use of a 20 year design life whereas pavement thickness design is based on a 50 year design life.
+According to AASHTO and $\underline{Iowa}$ $\underline{DOT}$ Materials $\underline{I.M.}$ 510, mixture selection involves the use of a 20 year design life whereas pavement thickness design is based on a 50 year design life.